 Are all-electric car chargers the same?

 It's goodbye petrol stations and hello home charging.
 Imagine how lush it would be simply arriving home in your electric car, plugging it in, and waking up to a fully charged battery?
-Using a home charger is the cheapest and easiest way to charge an electric car, believe it or not.
+Using a home charger is the cheapest and easiest way to charge an electric car.

 What is a wall box charger?